cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/ldap-integration.md

 ---
 {{< param product_name >}} provides a user management mechanism, so you can define different users with different permissions, and upon login perform authentication and authorization to control the users’ access to resources.

-The users can be either defined and managed in {{< param product_name >}} itself, or you can configure your Manager to integrate with an LDAP-based user-management system.
+The users can be either defined and managed in {{< param product_name >}} itself, or you can configure your {{< param cfy_manager_name >}} to integrate with an LDAP-based user-management system.
 You must select one of these options, as you cannot do both.

 If LDAP integration is enabled, {{< param product_name >}} system role membership should be configured using [user-groups]({{< relref "cli/maint_cli/usergroups.md" >}}).

-If you enable LDAP with existing users already on the manager those users will continue to exist but cannot be used to log in unless they match an LDAP username. e.g. if a user jbloggs exists on the manager before ldap is enabled then after LDAP is enabled a login is made by LDAP user jbloggs, the LDAP user jbloggs will be shown as the creator of any entities (e.g. blueprints, secrets, deployments) that were created by the original jbloggs user.
+If you enable LDAP with existing users already on the {{< param cfy_manager_name >}} those users will continue to exist but cannot be used to log in unless they match an LDAP username. e.g. if a user jbloggs exists on the {{< param cfy_manager_name >}} before ldap is enabled then after LDAP is enabled a login is made by LDAP user jbloggs, the LDAP user jbloggs will be shown as the creator of any entities (e.g. blueprints, secrets, deployments) that were created by the original jbloggs user.

 The initial admin user (by default called 'admin') will still be authenticated using local authentication.